astronomer/docs/astro/data-lineage.md

 ![Example query in the lineage search bar](/img/docs/lineage-search.png)

 The search results include the namespace that emitted the matching event.
 If an Astro Deployment emitted the lineage event, then this namespace will match Deployment's namespace as shown in the **Deployments** page of the Cloud UI.
-Clicking a search result will open the **Lineage** page and show the lineage graph for the Deployment's most recent job run.
+Clicking a search result will open the **Lineage** page and show the lineage graph for the selected job or dataset.
 You can also access the lineage graph for a recent job run in the **Explore** page under **Most Recent Runs**.

+The **Lineage** page shows lineage data only for the most recent run of a given data pipeline.
+To explore lineage data from previous runs, see [Compare Lineage Graphs from Previous Runs](data-lineage.md#compare-lineage-graphs-from-previous-runs).

 :::info